HugoMVale/daskr/README.md

   <img src="./example/example_heat_c.gif" width="500" alt="Solution of food web problem">
 </p>

-## Status
+[!NOTE]

-This is a work in progress.
-First, I'm modernizing the examples and converting some to unit tests.
-Then, I'll begin work on the library code itself.
+> This is a work in progress.
+I've modernized the examples and the preconditioners, and I'm now working on the library code itself.

 ## Description